 Helping Clients to Avoid and Minimize Probate Fees and Estate Administration Tax

-In 1992, Ontario raised its probate fees (known as Ontario Estate Administration Tax) to approximately 1.5%.
+In 1992, Ontario raised its probate fees (known as Ontario Estate Administration Tax) to approximately 1.5 percent.
 This rate may sound minimal.
 However, it is one of the highest rates in North America and, for high net worth individuals and families, equals approximately:

 - A $75,000 fee for an estate of $5 million